 (b) Debt and securitization positions.
-(1) Unless otherwise provided in paragraph (b)(3) of this section, the total specific risk add-on for a portfolio of debt or securitization positions is the sum of the specific risk add-ons for individual debt or securitization positions, as computed under this section.
-To determine the specific risk add-on for individual debt or securitization positions, a [banking organization] must multiply the absolute value of the current market value of each net long or net short debt or securitization position in the portfolio by the appropriate specific riskweighting factor as set forth in paragraphs (b)(2)(i) through (b)(2)(vii) of this section.

-- (2) For the purpose of this section, the appropriate specific risk-weighting factors include: - (i) Sovereign debt positions.
+- (1) Unless otherwise provided in paragraph (b)(3) of this section, the total specific risk add-on for a portfolio of debt or securitization positions is the sum of the specific risk add-ons for individual debt or securitization positions, as computed under this section.
+To determine the specific risk add-on for individual debt or securitization positions, a [banking organization] must multiply the absolute value of the current market value of each net long or net short debt or securitization position in the portfolio by the appropriate specific risk-weighting factor as set forth in paragraphs (b)(2)(i) through (b)(2)(vii) of this section. - (2) For the purpose of this section, the appropriate specific risk-weighting factors include: - (i) Sovereign debt positions.
 (A) In general.
-A [banking organization] must assign a specific risk-weighting factor to a sovereign debt position based on the CRC applicable to the sovereign entity in accordance with Table 2. - (1) Sovereign debt positions that are backed by the full faith and credit of the United States are to be treated as having a CRC rating of 0.
+A [banking organization] must assign a specific risk- weighting factor to a sovereign debt position based on the CRC applicable to the sovereign entity in accordance with Table 2. - (1) Sovereign debt positions that are backed by the full faith and credit of the United States are to be treated as having a CRC rating of 0.

-TABLE 2-Specific Risk-Weighting Factors for Sovereign Debt Positions
+Table 2 - Specific Risk-weighting Factors for Sovereign Debt Positions

-Sovereign CRC Specific risk-weighting factor (in percent)
+Sovereign CRC Specific Risk-weighting Factor (in percent)

 0-1 0.0

-2-3 Residual term to final maturity 6 months or less 0.25 1.0 1.6
+2-3 Residual term to final maturity 6 months or less 0.25

+Residual term to final maturity greater than 6 months and up to and including 24 months 1.0

+Residual term to final maturity exceeding 24 months 1.6

 4-6 8.0

 7 12.0

 No CRC 8.0